CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 - [ ] There should be an icon for each avatar arranged in a grid on the left.
 - [ ] The user can see the icon of the selected avatar on the right.
 - [ ] The user can see the icon of the selected avatar on the right blurred and scaled behind the avatar.
-- [ ] The user can see a cancel button in the bottom left corner.
+- [ ] The user can see a cancel/back button in the bottom left corner.
-- [ ] The user can see a confirm avatar button in the bottom right corner.
+- [ ] The user can see a confirm avatar/next button in the bottom right corner.
-- [ ] Pressing the cancel button:
-  - [ ] Takes the user back to the create persona screen.
-  - [ ] If the selected avatar was different to the active avatar, the active avatar is not changed.
+- [ ] Pressing the cancel button if the selected avatar was different to the active avatar, the active avatar is not changed.
-- Pressing the confirm avatar button:
-  - [ ] Takes the user back to the create persona screen.
-  - [ ] If the selected avatar was different to the active avatar, the active avatar is changed to the selected avatar.
+- [ ] Pressing the confirm avatar button if the selected avatar was different to the active avatar, the active avatar is changed to the selected avatar.
-  - [ ] If the selected avatar was the same as the active avatar, the active avatar is not changed.

-#### Unit 1.1.6: Edit persona screen basic functionality.
+#### Unit 1.1.6: Persona information screen basic functionality.

 **Priority**: Medium

 **Test Description**:
-Making sure that the UI is displayed correctly and that the user can edit the persona information.
+Making sure that the UI is displayed correctly and that the user can enter persona information.

+**Expected Output**:
+- [ ] The user can see a text box for the name.
+- [ ] The user can see a text box for the description.
+- [ ] If the user tries to proceed without entering a name of at least 3 characters, the user is shown an error message.
+- [ ] The user can see the icon of the current avatar on the right.
+- [ ] The user can see the icon of the current avatar on the right blurred and scaled behind the avatar.
+- [ ] When the user proceeds, the name and description are saved to the persona.
+- [ ] When the user proceeds, the users avatar is set to the one displayed on the right.

+#### Unit 1.1.7: Edit persona screen basic functionality.

+**Priority**: Medium

+**Test Description**:
+Making sure that the user can successfully edit a persona.

 **Glossary**
 - Active Persona: The persona that the user has currently set to active in Emergence.